 If the sourcetypeage or hotellinghours output is found in the jcf, the utility then calculates the adjusted relative mileage accumulation rates (relativeMAR).
 Using calculation procedures similar to MOVES, the utility calculates the travel fractions by SUT and age within each HPMS vehicle type using the vehicle population (sourcetypeyear input), the age distributions (sourcetypeagedistribution input), and the relativeMAR (sourcetypeage input).
 The utility then calculates the sum of the travel fractions within each HPMS vehicle type by SUT (proportion of travel for each SUT within the respective HPMS vehicle type).
-Using the SUT VMT array (based on the the hourly VMT and speeds files and the VMT mix), the utility calculates the relativeMAR adjustment factors for each SUT by dividing the SUT VMT array-based fractions by the travel fraction-based fractions.
+Using the SUT VMT array (based on the the hourly VMT and speeds files and the VMT mix), the utility calculates the fractions of VMT within each HPMS vehicle type by SUT.
+The utility then calculates the relativeMAR adjustment factors for each SUT by dividing the SUT VMT array-based fractions by the travel fraction-based fractions.
 The utility then calculates the adjusted relativeMAR by applying the relativeMAR adjustment factors to the input relativeMAR (from the sourcetypeage input).
 If the sourcetypeage output is found in the jcf, the utility then writes the data from the sourcetypeage input to the sourcetypeage output with the new adjusted relativeMAR.